lolmaus/ember-element-query/README.md

 ## Upgrading

-v2 has never been released.

-### From v1 to v3
+### From v1 to v2

-v3 is a complete rewrite.
+v2 is a complete rewrite.
 Upgrading from v1 requires many changes to your code:

 1. Follow the new installation instructions.